1969 USSR Chess Championship

 The 1969 Soviet Chess Championship was the 37th edition of USSR Chess Championship.
 Held from 7 September to 12 October 1969 in Moscow.
 The tournament was won by Tigran Petrosian who defeats Lev Polugaevsky in a play-off match.
 The final were preceded by semifinals events at Barnaul, Kiev, Rostov-on-Don and Voronezh.
 This Championship saw a return to a strong event with the unprecedented entry of 23 players.
-Petrosian made a come-back after having lost his world title to Spassky the year before.
+Petrosian made a come-back after having lost his world title to Spassky in June.
 A big surprise in the semifinals was the failure of David Bronstein to qualify from the Kiev event.